ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/cloud/prereqs/index.md

     !!!
 Note "An attempt at clarification"

-        This lab focuses on the newer, Secure Execution-based implementation of *Hyper Protect Virtual Servers for IBM Cloud VPC*- not the earlier, Secure Service Container-based implementation of *Hyper Protect Virtual Servers for Classic* that we are suggesting may be used as your *prep system*.
+        This lab focuses on the newer, Secure Execution-based implementation of *Hyper Protect Virtual Server for IBM Cloud VPC*- not the earlier, Secure Service Container-based implementation of *Hyper Protect Virtual Server for Classic* that we are suggesting may be used as your *prep system*.
 We'd prefer that you use your own system for the *prep system* if possible.
 Why?
 Because it will be easier for you to save the lab artifacts that way.
-At the risk of confusing you, we suggest *Hyper Protect Virtual Servers for Classic* as a *prep system* for a key reason-  you can (probably) provision one for free!
+At the risk of confusing you, we suggest *Hyper Protect Virtual Server for Classic* as a *prep system* for a key reason-  you can (probably) provision one for free!

 * If you cannot provide your SSH key pair's public key portion, you can provision a Linux server using *Virtual Server for Classic* that will enable access via a password instead of an SSH key.
 This is a server running on x86 architecture and you may incur charges for this service.